RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 GRAPH.CONSTRAINT <key> CREATE MANDATORY|UNIQUE NODE|RELATIONSHIP <label/reltype> PROPERTIES <prop-count> prop [prop...]
 ```

-For example, to create a unique constraint for all nodes with label `Person`, enforcing uniquness on the combination of values of attributes `first_name` and `last_name`, issue the following commands:
+For example, to create a unique constraint for all nodes with label `Person`, enforcing uniqueness on the combination of values of attributes `first_name` and `last_name`, issue the following commands:

 ```
 GRAPH.QUERY g "CREATE INDEX FOR (p:Person) ON (p.first_name, p.last_name)"